By Loraine – JC Admin ( from the archives).

-This week should mark the start of the BIG fiesta season, but alas, this year it was not meant to be, but for readers who like to take a light-hearted look at the history of the Moors and Christians whilst waiting for the fiesta to return, hopefully next year, here are my scribblings…
+This week marked the start of that BIG fiesta in Javea, so for readers who would like to take a light-hearted look at the history of the Moors and Christians, here are my scribblings…

-So, back to the Moors and Christians then……. there probably are not many of you who have not been to see these two Labour V Tory type punch-ups at some time or another and marvelled at the costumes, pageantry and “winederful ” Spanish partying.
+There probably are not many of you who have not been to see these two Labour v Tory type punch-ups at some time or another and marvelled at the costumes, pageantry and “winederful ” Spanish partying.
 But how many actually know what started it all?
-Well, I have to be honest, I was not sure myself, so after giving Steve his meds for the night, I went on a Google crusade, determined to establish the whys, whens and wherefores of this huge annual Spanish fiesta.
+Well, I have to be honest, I was not sure myself, so, I went on a Google crusade, determined to establish the whys, whens and wherefores of this huge annual Spanish fiesta.

 Are you sitting comfortably?
 Have you got a beer, wine or coffee to get you through all this?
 OK, then I will begin…

 Around 711 AD, when apples were fruit, Ipads were only worn by half blind sailors, Health and Safety checks meant ensuring your arrows were the right way up in your bolsa and the cannon was pointing away from your mates, the Muslims sneaked into Spain via Ceuta on the north African coast.